Dynamics of quantum spin-nematics: Comparisons with canted antiferromagnets: Introduction

 In particular, we calculated the dynamical spin structure factor at $T=0$ and the NMR relaxation rate at finite temperatures.
 We find that the dynamical structure factor shows no diverging singularity at any momentum and frequency, consistent with previous studies on specific spin models~\cite{Tsunetsugu2006,LauchliMP2006,ShindouYM2013,SmeraldUedaShannon2015}.
-Our findings reveal that the dynamical spin structure factor carries information about the form factor of bi-magnon states, thereby providing insights into the underlying structure of spin-nematic order.
-Additionally, in contrast to previous studies, we observe that the NMR relaxation rate in the spin-nematic phase exhibits a temperature dependence proportional to $T^3$, similar to canted antiferromagnets.
-A distinct difference with antiferromagnets arises in the absence of a critical divergence in the NMR relaxation rate at the spin-nematic transition temperature, consistent with a previous field-theoretical study~\cite{SmeraldS2016}.
-Among these results, the explicit pairing symmetry dependence appears only in the intensity of one-magnon mode in the dynamical structure factor.
-The rest are universal features of spin-nematic phases and do not explicitly depend on the pairing symmetry.
-Using the same methodology, we also reanalyzed these dynamical quantities in a canted antiferromagnetic phase, facilitating comparisons between the spin-nematic and antiferromagnetic systems.
+Our results uncover that the dynamical spin structure factor carries information about the form factor of bi-magnon states, providing insights into the underlying structure of spin-nematic order.
+Furthermore, in contrast to previous studies, we observe that the NMR relaxation rate in the spin-nematic phase exhibits a temperature dependence proportional to $T^3$, similar to canted antiferromagnets.
+A notable distinction from antiferromagnets is the absence of a critical divergence in the NMR relaxation rate at the spin-nematic transition temperature, consistent with a prior field-theoretical study~\cite{SmeraldS2016}.
+Among these results, explicit dependence on pairing symmetry appears only in the intensity of the one-magnon mode in the dynamical structure factor.
+The remaining results constitute universal features of spin-nematic phases that do not explicitly rely on pairing symmetry.
+Additionally, using the same methodology, we reanalyzed these dynamical quantities in a canted antiferromagnetic phase, facilitating comparisons between spin-nematic and antiferromagnetic systems.

-The paper is organized as follows: Section II contains the detailed formulation for describing spin-nematic phases in a magnetic field.
-In Sec.\ III, we present the results for the dynamical quantities of spin-nematic phases.
-Section IV focuses on the analyses of canted antiferromagnets.
-Finally, we summarized our main findings in Sec.\ V.
+This paper is organized as follows: Section \ref{sec:BEC_bimagnon} details the formulation for describing spin-nematic phases in a magnetic field.
+Section \ref{sec:dynam_SN} presents the results for the dynamical quantities of spin-nematic phases.
+Section \ref{sec:dimer} describes an application of our results to the spin-nematic phase in the low magnetic field regime of spin-dimer systems.
+Section \ref{sec:BEC_magnon} focuses on the analyses of canted antiferromagnets.
+Finally, we summarize our main findings in Sec.\ \ref{sec:summary}, along with discussions.